LeahDeshar/nft-marketplace-expo-react-native/README.md

 Navigation: React Navigation

+Use 'npx expo install --check' to review and upgrade your dependencies.

 ## 🎨 UI Design Inspiration

 This project is heavily inspired by the work of Behance UI designers.
 Check out the original design: [Behance](https://www.behance.net/gallery/121969085/NFT-Marketplace-UIUX-Design).